ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05GeneralGameplayGuides/Travelling-Between-the-Capital-and-Mojave.md

 ---
 layout: default
-title: TravellingBetween Capital & Mojave
+title: Travelling Between Capital & Mojave
 nav_order: 3
 description: How to Get to the Mojave & Back
 ---